ryanbinns/ttwatch/README.md

 Linux TomTom GPS Watch Utilities

-Provides two programs for communicating with TomTom GPS watches and processing the data they collect.
+Provides programs for communicating with TomTom GPS watches and processing the data they collect.

 1. ttwatch - USB communications program for performing various operations